jrowellfx/lsseq/README.md

 sort by time across directories.
 Here's how you do it with `lsseq`, the description snipped from the output of `lsseq --help`:
 ```
-  --globalSortByTime    when using either --prependPathAbs or --prependPathRel
+  --global-sort-by-time    when using either --prepend-path-abs or --prepend-path-rel
                         then this option will sort ALL sequences by time
                         compared to each other, as opposed to only sorting
                         sequences by time within their common directory.
 If